eastation/caterra/README.md

 You may wish to ignore some warnings.
 If you'd like to do so, you can simply add a comment containing `ca:ignore:<rules>` to  your templates.

-For example, to ignore a non dns compliant bucket name rule:
+For example, to ignore a DNS non-compliant bucket name:

 ```hcl
 resource "yandex_storage_bucket" "dns" {